 - An agenda is both verbal and written.

-- It requires re-negotiation throughout the appointment, as needed.
+- The agenda may require re-negotiation throughout the appointment, if needed.

-Negotiate and triage priorities on the agenda.
+Negotiate and triage agenda priorities.
 It’s important to recognize that both you and the client have a responsibility to set and re-negotiate the agenda during the visit.
 Try the following if there are too many agenda items to address during the visit, or if time is running short:

 Try one of the following:

-- "Would you like to talk about that now instead of your original agenda item?"
+- For example: "Would you like to talk about that now instead of your original agenda item?"

-- Refer it: Refer to another resource (handouit, website, person, class, service...)
+- Refer it: Refer to another resource (handout, website, person, class, service...)